iceBear67/icytea/README.md

 # Features

-1. a ui improvement
+1. some ui improvement
-2. some default encryption for your tdata (useful until it becomes popular).
+2. local passcode with u2f devices
 3. probably some bugs as I'm not familiar with C++/Qt

 # Disclaimer